hgcl/digital-garden/docs/2-fleeting/data-visualization-handbook-2020.md

   - Want to visualize a single number?
 Compare it to a reference point to get a reference (e.g. how many X can you fit in a football field)
 - Compare
   - > Edward Tufte writes that “At the heart of quantitative reasoning is a single question: Compared to what?”
 A visualization is at its heart, a tool for making comparisons.
 Thus the single most important question to answer when designing one is: what comparisons should be enabled? (p.
 35)
+  - designer job = define which comparisons are the most important and use the most effective encoding methods for them first